Contrarian3-Labs/fhevm-template/packages/fhevm-sdk/docs/examples/encrypted-counter.md

     try {
       setIsDecrypting(true)

-      // Get sealed encrypted counter from contract const sealedOutput = await contract.getCounterSealed()
+      // Get encrypted counter handle from contract const encryptedHandle = await contract.getCounter()
-      console.log('Sealed output:', sealedOutput)

-      // Extract handle from sealed output (format-specific)
-      // For Fhenix, sealed output format is different
-      // This is a simplified example - actual parsing depends on your FHEVM implementation const handle = sealedOutput // Adjust based on your format
+      console.log('Encrypted handle:', encryptedHandle)

+      // Convert the euint32 to a hex string handle for decryption
+      // The handle is the on-chain reference to the encrypted value const handle = '0x' + encryptedHandle.toString(16).padStart(64, '0')

       // Get signer for EIP-712 signature
       const provider = new ethers.BrowserProvider(window.ethereum as any) const signer = await provider.getSigner()

       // Decrypt the counter value
-      const decrypted = await decrypt(config, {
+      // This requires user to sign an EIP-712 message (cached for 7 days) const decrypted = await decrypt(config, {
         instance,
         requests: [{